Vimal290704/Recipe-Explorer/README.md

 ## Deployment Troubleshooting Guide
 To resolve the backend deployment issue:

-### Platform-Specific Setup:
-- Follow the hosting platform's specific guidelines for Node.js applications.
-- Check if the platform requires a specific start script in `package.json`.
-- Verify if a `Procfile` is needed (for platforms like Heroku).

 ### Dependencies:
 - Ensure all dependencies are listed in `package.json`.